spydan33/N.O.V.A/README.md

   Easily add new modules or features by extending the nova class.
   Integrate with other APIs or services for enhanced capabilities.
 ## Note
 * This is a high-level overview of NOVA's functionality.
-For detailed implementation and customization, refer to the source code and comments within each module.
+For detailed implementation and customization, refer to the source code.
+* I'm still working on the comments in the source code the documentation.
+NOVA has been one of my passion projects for quite some time and I wasn't ever planning on open sourcing her.
+Bear with me as I attempt to document her and make her easy for other devs to use.
+Feel free to message me if you have questions